 Each CCI-400 slave interface has ARQOS and AWQOS input signals that transport a transaction-based QoS value.
 This determines the relative priority between transactions on that interface, or between interfaces.
-In the CCI-400, the QoS value is used when choosing between transaction requests at arbitration points and within queues.
+The CCI-400 uses the QoS value when it chooses between transaction requests at arbitration points and within queues.
 Transaction requests with the highest QoS value are prioritized.
 The CCI-400 uses a Least Recently Granted (LRG) scheme when two or more transactions share the highest value.